Skip to main content

 For Women Restoring Balance through Perimenopause and Beyond

 In women, testosterone plays a vital role in libido, energy, mood, and the maintenance of lean body mass.
-Its decline during and menopause can exacerbate metabolic issues.
+Its decline during perimenopause and menopause can exacerbate metabolic issues.
 Female protocols use much lower doses of testosterone to restore balance without causing masculinizing side effects.

 • Testosterone Cypionate ∞ Administered in small, weekly subcutaneous injections (typically 0.1-0.2ml), this protocol provides the metabolic benefits of testosterone, such as supporting muscle mass and improving energy utilization.